python/typing/README.md

 Historically, this repository hosted a backport of the [`typing` module](https://docs.python.org/3/library/typing.html) for older Python versions.
-The last released version, supporting Python 2.7 and 3.4, is [available at PyPI](https://pypi.org/project/typing/).
+The last released version (4.0.0), supporting Python 3.6+, is [available at PyPI](https://pypi.org/project/typing/).

 Workflow